Best VPN for Streaming in 2026: 10 Tools Ranked and Compared

 9. Hotspot Shield — Best for Raw Streaming Speed

-Hotspot Shield's proprietary Hydra protocol is genuinely fast — in pure speed benchmarks, it often edges out even NordLynx on certain server configurations.
-If you're on a very fast connection (500Mbps+) and raw throughput is what you care about most, Hotspot Shield is worth a look.
+Hotspot Shield's proprietary Hydra protocol is genuinely fast — in pure speed tests, it often beats even NordLynx on certain servers.
+If you're on a very fast connection (500Mbps+) and raw throughput is your main priority, it's worth considering.

-Here's the deal though: it's the priciest tool on this list on an annual basis, the simultaneous connection limit of 5 is the lowest here, and the privacy credentials aren't as strong as ProtonVPN or PIA.
-Honestly, I think Hotspot Shield is overrated for most people — it's a fast consumer streaming tool, not a serious privacy-focused VPN, and that distinction matters depending on why you want a VPN in the first place.
+Here's the deal though: it's the priciest on an annual basis, the 5 simultaneous connection limit is the lowest here, and the privacy credentials aren't as strong as ProtonVPN or PIA.
+Honestly, I think Hotspot Shield gets more hype than it deserves — it's a fast consumer streaming tool, not a serious privacy-focused VPN, and that distinction really matters depending on why you need a VPN.

 Key Features: